Julius Caesar

 (Act 3, Scene 1)

-• The Outcome: Murdered in the Senate at the play's structural midpoint; his ghost appears to Brutus in Act 4; his name passes to Octavius, who will rule as Augustus.
-The play named after him spends its second half watching the consequences of his death — and, by some readings, watching his "spirit" win.
+• The Outcome: Murdered in the Senate at the play's midpoint; his ghost appears to Brutus in Act 4; his name passes to Octavius, who will rule as Augustus.
+The play named after him spends its whole second half on the consequences of his death.

 Original